 Next on Duley’s portrait bucket list was Ben Okri, with whom he crossed paths at the Nigerian poet/novelist’s book reading decades ago.
 “I was utterly moved and captured by his dreamscapes of tradition, storytelling and Africa,” Duley writes of the reading.
 “His words were so alive.”
 After the reading, people filed up to have their copies signed by Okri.
 Having just recovered from a major car accident, Duley was strapped for cash and couldn’t afford a book of Okri’s, but he joined the line anyway just to say “thank you.”
 When Okri saw that Duley was book-less, he signed a copy and handed it to him without a word.
 Now Duley’s challenge with Okri’s portrait, he writes, was to capture his “incredible spirit.”
 He decided he would photograph Okri in transit.
 “I associate his work with travel, distant places, his presence as calmness in the chaos of our city, London,” he writes.

 Two down, 98 to go.
 It seems Duley has a long way before he has his finished product, but he’s decided to take his time.
 “I have no idea where this project will lead, who will say yes, who will say no, or what I will learn about the people I meet and about myself,” Duley writes.
-“I’m not sure if making a photographic portrait of someone is a gift, but for now it was I have to give.
+“I’m not sure if making a photographic portrait of someone is a gift, but for now it’s what I have to give.
 It’s a way of acknowledging the impact of others’ art on my path.”